Coolver/mcp-home-assistant/README.md

 - ✅ Agent Key authentication for MCP clients
 - ✅ Agent validates Agent Key for all requests
 - ✅ Agent uses internal SUPERVISOR_TOKEN for Home Assistant API operations
-- ✅ Your Agent Key is stored only in local Cursor config file
+- ✅ Your Agent Key is stored only in local IDE config file
 - ⚠️ **Never commit `mcp.json` with your Agent Key to git!**

 ---